Florida HOA Document Requirements: What Title Companies Need to Know

 Dual and Triple Associations

 Missing the master association estoppel is one of the most common errors in Florida closings.
 It happens because the listing doesn't mention the master, the title commitment doesn't flag it, and the closer assumes there's only one HOA.
+I've seen it blow up closings that were otherwise ready to fund.

 Always ask: "Is this property in a master association, sub-association, or CDD?"
 Check the title commitment for any references to community development districts or master declarations.
+Every time.

 Seller Disclosure Requirements